Integralist/integralist.co.uk/content/page/resume.md

 ### 2019

+- **What**: Built (go based) CDN smoke test verification service.
+  **Why**: Migration of behaviours from CDN to new Perimeter service was proving complicated.
+  **Impact**: Able to verify existing behaviours, then deployments can be made more confidently that the smoke tests should continue to pass.

 - **What**: Documented specific definitions for [SLI, SLO, SLA](https://gist.github.com/b9aa8e225ade0f78fcb57e1852627785).
   **Why**: To help people understand what these terms mean and why they are useful.
   **Impact**: Engaged more teams in defining SLA's for their services along with their own internal SLI/SLO's.